0xideas/sequifier-archive/README.md

 ## Preprocessing of data into sequences for training

-The preprocessing step is specifically designed for scenarios where for long series of events, the prediction of the next event is of interest.
-In cases of sequences where only the last user item interaction is a valid target, preprocessing step does not apply.
+The preprocessing step is specifically designed for scenarios where for long series of events, the prediction of the next event from the previous N events  is of interest.
+In cases of sequences where only the last interaction is a valid target,the  preprocessing step does not apply.

 This step presupposes input data with three columns: sequenceId, itemId and timesort. sequenceId and itemId identify user/item interaction, and the timesort column must